Better for the Next Generation

 There will also be a future for the environment and heritage of Dartmoor, it will be protected, enhanced and understood by all.
 Everyone will have the opportunity to visit and experience Dartmoor and it will remain one of Britain’s breathing spaces.

-The Next Generation ‘asks’ in the Manifesto relate to all the Themes in the Management Plan In summary these calls to action are:
+The Next Generation ‘asks’ in the Manifesto relate to all the Themes in the Partnership Plan In summary these calls to action are:

 Infrastructure and Services